LaunchPlatform/bq/README.md

 ```

 It's all or nothing!
-By doing so, you don't need to maintain another worker queue backend yet.
+By doing so, you don't need to maintain another worker queue backend.
 You are probably using a database anyway, so this worker queue comes for free.

 Usually, a database is inefficient as the worker queues data storage because of the potential lock contention and the need for constant querying.
-However, things have changed since the [introduction of the SKIP LOCKED and LISTEN / NOTIFY feature in PostgreSQL](https://www.2ndquadrant.com/en/blog/what-is-select-skip-locked-for-in-postgresql-9-5/) or other databases.
+However, things have changed since the [introduction of the SKIP LOCKED](https://www.2ndquadrant.com/en/blog/what-is-select-skip-locked-for-in-postgresql-9-5/) and [LISTEN](https://www.postgresql.org/docs/current/sql-listen.html) / [NOTIFY](https://www.postgresql.org/docs/current/sql-notify.html) features in PostgreSQL or other databases.

 This project is inspired by many of the SKIP-LOCKED-based worker queue successors.
 Why don't we just use those existing tools?